The eye that mocketh at his father, and despiseth to obey his mother, the ravens of the valley shall pick it out, and the young eagles shall eat it.

 If you are one of the very rare thinking people still on earth, you know something is wrong somewhere, because the disrespect of authority at all levels and in all spheres is confusing and troubling.
 The change in a few decades has been great.
 What is the cause?
 What is the cure?
 What is the future of society without a return to honoring authority?

 Parents are the first authority children meet in life.
 If they do not learn to obey and honor parents, they will disregard other authority figures.
 Even facial dishonor of parents should be punished.
 God hates irreverent looks, gestures, and attitudes toward parents, so this proverb is added to God’s censure of verbal offences against parents (Pr 20:20; 30:11).

-Such a strong stand for parental reverence is lost today, though our grandparents knew it well.
-The result of rebellious, dysfunctional, selfish, and lazy young people should not surprise us.
-A prime theme of entertainment today, and a daily occurrence in most homes, is flagrant disrespect of parents.
+Such a strong stand for parental reverence is lost today, though your grandparents knew it well.
+The result of rebellious, dysfunctional, selfish, and lazy young people should not surprise you.
+A prime theme of entertainment today, and a daily event in most homes, is flagrant disrespect of parents.
 This proverb sounds Neanderthal in the modern world.

 But it is the infallible word of Jehovah God, and the man who treats it lightly will eat the fruit thereof – trouble and pain from his children and the LORD (Pr 13:15; Is 1:19-20).
 Success or failure in life depends on you humbling yourself before God’s word and learning wisdom, no matter what the world thinks or says (Pr 1:20-33; 13:13; 15:32).